Sheetpan Prosciutto Wrapped Stuffed Turkey Breast Fillets with Potatoes

 - Sausage: I like to use hot or sweet Italian sausage - it makes for a delicious stuffing and it keeps the Turkey fillet so tender.

 - Apple: apple sausage and sage are a great combo of sweet and savoury.
 Pear would work here too or you can leave the fruit out all together.
-You could also choose up some dates or even chestnuts too in pace of the apple.
+You could also choose up some dates or even chestnuts too in place of the apple.

 - Prosciutto: To wrap the fillets use a good quality very thin prosciutto, which is cured Italian ham.
 As an alternative to prosciutto, any other cured ham can be used, like Spanish jamón Serrano, French jambon de Bayonne or German Black Forest ham.
 I used 1 slice per fillet but feel free to use 2 if the fillet is on the larger side.